YARA BELGIUM S.A.

 13 May 2022 · Delivering on the Farm to Fork objectives

-Yara urges focus on nitrogen efficiency over fertilizer cuts
+Yara urges EU to prioritize nutrient efficiency over usage cuts

 26 Apr 2022